clinplayer/SEG-MAT/README.md

 ## Contact
-If you have any questions, please email [Cheng Lin](https://clinplayer.github.io/) at chlin@hku.hk.
+If you have any questions, please email [Cheng Lin](https://clinplayer.github.io/) at chlin@hku.hk or [Changjian Li](https://enigma-li.github.io/) at chjili2011@gmail.com.